Wrightbus: Exports

 In 1997, an order for 25 Wright Crusader-bodied Dennis Darts was delivered to Australian operator ACTION.
 Between 2003 and 2006, Hong Kong operator Kowloon Motor Bus received a total of 164 Wrightbus three-axle double-deckers; 100 of them were on Volvo Super Olympian and 64 of them were on Volvo B9TL chassis.
 In 2009, Kowloon Motor Bus had ordered a total of 291 buses, including one demonstrator with two-axle, and all buses were in service in 2012.
 In 2010, the first of 450 Wright Eclipse Gemini 2-bodied Volvo B9TLs was delivered to SBS Transit, Singapore till end 2012.

 In 2011, Wrightbus International was established.
 A contract was awarded by SBS Transit for 565 Wright Eclipse Gemini 2 bodied Volvo B9TLs and delivered since January 2013 till June 2015.
 In November 2012, a contract for 50 Wright Eclipse Gemini 2 bodied Volvos was awarded by Kowloon Motor Bus.
-These were sent in knock-down kit (ckd) form from Northern Ireland and assembled in China and followed by another 85, including two 12.8-metre-long demonstrators.
+These were sent in knock-down kit (CKD) form from Northern Ireland and assembled in China and followed by another 85, including two 12.8-metre-long demonstrators.
 In September 2013, Wrightbus entered into a partnership with Daimler Buses to manufacture buses in Chennai, India.

-In March 2014, orders were secured from Hong Kong operators Citybus and New World First Bus for 51 Volvo B9TLs.
-These are being sent in CKD form from Northern Ireland and assembled in Malaysia.
+In March 2014, orders were secured from Hong Kong operators Citybus and New World First Bus for 51 bodies on Volvo B9TL chassis.
+These were sent in CKD form from Northern Ireland and assembled in Malaysia.
 In July 2014, SBS Transit ordered a further 415 Eclipse Gemini 2-bodied Volvo B9TLs which will be delivered from August 2015 till 2017, increasing the total to 1,430 by 2017.

-Criticism

-When Deloitte was appointed in 2019 as the company's administrators, the company was £60 million in debt, with £38.1 million owed to the Bank of Ireland.
-It was said that they had insufficient assets to pay off its creditors so had the company been liquidated, they would not have been paid.
-During the six years prior to Wrightbus going into administration, it was reported that Jeff Wright, the owner of the company, had donated £15m to a church he had founded in 2007, Green Pastures Church.
-This led to protests on 29 September 2019 which were joined by many of the company's former workers, including members of the Wright family.
+A single Eclipse Gemini 3-bodied Volvo B8L prototype was exported to Singapore for trial with SBS Transit but was subsequently sold to A&S Transit, a private bus operator in Singapore.